- There were around 3,200 new cases of cervical cancer in the UK in 2013, that’s around 9 cases diagnosed every day.

 - Over the last decade, in situ cervical carcinoma incidence rates in females have increased by less than a fifth (16%) in the UK.

-- Around 920 women died from cervical cancer in 2012 in the UK, that is more than 2 every day.
+- There were around 890 cervical cancer deaths in the UK in 2014, that’s more than 2 deaths every day.

 - More than half of cervical cancer deaths occur in women aged between 25 and 64.